Jeff Seeney: Leadership

-On 22 March 2011, Seeney once again became opposition leader, following Langbroek's resignation from that position.
-Campbell Newman, the Lord Mayor of Brisbane, was elected his successor a few days later.
-Seeney was named deputy leader, replacing Springborg after Seeney was elected the new interim parliamentary leader.
+On 22 March 2011, Seeney once again became opposition leader for a second time following Langbroek's resignation from that position after the LNP’s party hierarchy supported Campbell Newman in his effort to become Premier even though Seeney’s return to the Opposition leader’s position was not part of the Newman plan and came as a shock to LNP Party officials driving the Newman for Premier plan.
 After it became apparent that a by-election could not be arranged to get Newman into the legislature, it was announced that Seeney would act as interim parliamentary leader of the LNP—and hence Leader of the Opposition.
 Tim Nicholls served as his deputy.
 Newman, who had won preselection for Ashgrove, would lead the LNP election team from outside parliament.
-It was understood that if Newman was elected to the legislature, Seeney would cede his post as parliamentary leader to Newman.
+Seeney agreed that if Newman was elected to the legislature, he would cede his post as parliamentary leader to Newman.

 The LNP won the largest majority government in Queensland history at the 2012 election.
 The next day, with counting still underway even though the LNP's victory was beyond doubt, Bligh resigned as premier and state Labor leader and announced her retirement from politics.
-Newman announced that he would name Seeney as Deputy Premier and Minister for State Development, with additional responsibility for the Coordinator General.
-He served in an interim three-man cabinet with Newman and Nicholls until the full ministry was sworn in on 3 April.
+Seeney resigned as leader of the LNP Parliamentary Party to make way for Newman in accordance with their pre-election agreement and Newman announced that he would name Seeney as Deputy Premier and Minister for State Development, with additional responsibility for the Coordinator General.
+Seeney served in an interim three-man cabinet with Newman and Nicholls until the full ministry was sworn in on 3 April.
 He was the highest-ranking minister from the Nationals side of the merger.

-Seeney was Deputy Premier for the entirety of the Newman Government's tenure which came to an end with its defeat at the 2015 election with Newman himself losing his seat.
+Seeney was Deputy Premier for the entirety of the Newman Government's tenure despite deep divisions developing between the Premiers office on the one hand and Seeney andTreasurer Tim Nicholls on the other.
+His tenure as Deputy Premier though repeatedly threatened by Newman only came to an end with the Government’s defeat at the 2015 election with Newman himself losing his seat.
 After the election defeat Springborg made his comeback as LNP leader.

-The following year in 2016, Seeney's past leadership feud with Springborg resurfaced when Seeney was the key architect in displacing Springborg as leader by Seeney's former deputy Tim Nicholls.
+The following year in 2016, Seeney's past leadership feud with Springborg resurfaced when Seeney was the key architect in displacing Springborg as leader by Seeney's former deputy and long time friend and parliamentary ally Tim Nicholls.

 Personal life

-Seeney received a certificate in rural business management from QUT and was the former chairman of the Burnett Inland Economic Development Organisation (BIEDO).
+Seeney holds a Master's degree in Business Management MBA from the University of New England and a certificate in rural business management from QUT and was the former Deputy Mayor of Monto a shire Council and chairman of the Burnett Inland Economic Development Organisation (BIEDO).